Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Results

 \subsection{Analyses of real 2D-XAS data}

-By using the modified ONMF and removing the common background signal from the real 2D-XAS data of the model composite electrode, we sought to extract spatial domains with different spectral profiles.
-Here, we acquired two data sets for the model electrode charged to 4.2 V at current rates of 9 mA cm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (B)) and 12 mA cm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (A)) from Nakamura et al. (2017) \cite{RN1483}.
-To reduce the calculation time, we clipped data from the whole images, as indicated by the rectangles in Figs. \ref{fig:gaussfit_full} (A) and (B).
+By using the one-sided ONMF in combination with removal of the reference signal, we sought to extract spatial domains with different spectral profiles from the real 2D-XAS data of the model composite electrode.
+Here, we used two data sets for the model electrode charged to 4.2 V at current rates of 9 mA cm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (B)) and 12 mA cm$^{-2}$ (Fig. \ref{fig:gaussfit_full} (A)) measured by Nakamura et al.\cite{RN1483}.
+To reduce the calculation time, we clipped data from the whole images, as indicated by the squares in Figs. \ref{fig:gaussfit_full} (A) and (B).

 First, the rank of the factor matrices $r$ was determined by bi-cross-validation.
-Figures \ref{fig:XAFS_NMF1}(A) and \ref{fig:XAFS_NMF2}(A) show the bi-cross-validation error as a function of the rank $r$ for $7 \leq r \leq 11$.
+Figures \ref{fig:XAFS_NMF1}(A) and \ref{fig:XAFS_NMF2}(A) show the bi-cross-validation error as a function of rank $r$ for $7 \leq r \leq 11$.
 The bi-cross-validation errors were minimized at $r=10$ on both data.

 Next, we examined how our method decomposed the 2D-XAS data into spatial domains and their corresponding absorption spectra when the rank of the factor matrices was set to ten $(r=10)$ (Figs. \ref{fig:XAFS_NMF1} and \ref{fig:XAFS_NMF2}).
-B1--B10 in Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_NMF2}(B) show spatial domain patterns obtained by reshaping the column vectors of the factorized matrix $\bm{W}$, and B1--B10 in Figs. \ref{fig:XAFS_NMF1}(C) and \ref{fig:XAFS_NMF2}(C) indicate absorption spectra corresponding to the ten domains B1--B10 in Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_NMF2}(B).
-Note that because of the column orthogonality of $\bm{W}$, the absorption spectra corresponding to domains B1--B10 can be approximately obtained by calculating $\bm{W}^T \bm{X}_0$.
+B1--B10 in Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_NMF2}(B) show spatial domain patterns obtained by reshaping the column vectors of the factorized matrix $\boldsymbol{W}$, and B1--B10 in Figs. \ref{fig:XAFS_NMF1}(C) and \ref{fig:XAFS_NMF2}(C) indicate absorption spectra corresponding to the ten domains B1--B10 in Figs. \ref{fig:XAFS_NMF1}(B) and \ref{fig:XAFS_NMF2}(B).

-Thus, we confirmed that our method could determine the rank of the factor matrices $r$ and extract spatial domains with different spectral profiles from different real 2D-XAS data.